New Limits on Exotic Muon Interactions Mediated by Axion-Like Particles

-The SP coupling, violating parity and time-reversal symmetries, can be constrained via experimental limitations on the electric dipole moment (EDM) of the muon, shown as the yellow dotted line in Fig.~\ref{fig1}(a)~\cite{yan2019}.
-In light of advancements in muon EDM measurement techniques—such as the frozen-spin method—the prospective upper limit is expected to improve by four orders of magnitude~\cite{Sakurai2022JPSP}.
+The SP coupling, which violates both parity and time-reversal symmetries, can be constrained by the experimental upper limit on the muon electric dipole moment (EDM), as shown by the red dotted line in Fig.~\ref{fig1}(a)~\cite{yan2019}.
+For the vector mediator, our constraint on the VV coupling, shown by the blue solid line in Fig.~\ref{fig1}(b), is

-For the vector particle, our constraint on the VV coupling, shown as the red solid line in Fig.~\ref{fig1}(b), is $|g_V^\mu|^2< 8.01\times 10^{-8}~(95\%{\rm-CL})$ for $\lambda \gtrsim 10^{-13}$~m.
-In the limit of $m_X\rightarrow 0$, the second term in the AA coupling contribution to the anomaly, which arises from the longitudinal mode $k_\mu k_\nu/m_{X}^2$ mode, is apparently divergent.
-To avoid this, we present the constraint on the AA coupling in a combination of parameters $|g^\mu_A|^2 m^2_\mu/m_{X}^2$ which remains finite in both heavy and light mass limits.
-The behaviour of our constraint on AA coupling as a function is explained as follows.
-Taking the limit of $m_\mu\ll m_{X}$ or $m_\mu\gg m_{X}$, and evaluating the last term of the integral (\ref{deltamu}), one will find that the AA coupling contribution to muon anomaly is proportional to $m^2_\mu/m^2_{X}$, indicating that $|g_A^\mu|^2 m^2_\mu/m_{X}^2$ is independent with the mass of the particle $X$.
-This method is justified in the context of renormalizable theory, as illustrated by Fadeev~\text{et al.}~\cite{fadeev2022}.

-The constraints on AA coupling between electron ($e$) and muon ($\mu$) represented by the blue dash-dotted lines are extracted from the precision spectroscopy of the ground state hyperfine transition of muonium~\cite{karshenboim2010PRD, fadeev2022}.
-Specifically, Karshenboim \textit{et al.}~\cite{karshenboim2010PRD} investigated the spin-spin-dependent potential $\mathcal{V}_{2}$ (following the notation of Ref.~\cite{dobrescu2006JHP}), whereas Fadeev \textit{et al.}~\cite{fadeev2022} considered the combined interaction $\mathcal{V}_2+\mathcal{V}_3$.
-As the interaction $\mathcal{V}_3$ handled by Fadeev \textit{et al.} also arises from the longitudinal mode $k_\mu k_\nu/m_{X}^2$ of the massive particle $X$, they constrained on $|g^e_A g^\mu_A|/m_{X}^2$ to avoid divergence.
-To maintain dimensionless coupling strengths, we express the Fadeev \textit{et al.} constraint in the form $|g^e_A g^\mu_A|(m_em_\mu)/m_{X}^2$.

-In this work, we derive new constraints on exotic interactions between muons by leveraging the latest results of the muon anomaly $\Delta a_\mu$.
-Notably, given that the current theoretical uncertainty in $\Delta a_\mu$ remains approximately four times larger than its experimental precision, our bounds on exotic interactions might be improved with future theoretical advancements.
-Meanwhile, as precision measurements of both the AMDM and EDM of the muon are ongoing across the world, investigations on the exotic interactions through the muon portal remain highly prospective~\cite{athron2025arxiv}.
-Besides, the muon beam techniques, such as muon spin rotation, relaxation, or resonance ($\mu$SR), designed for multidisciplinary research could release the opportunity of studying the exotic interactions between muons and other SM particles at macroscopic distances.